Daimler DS420: Description

 The DS420 was built on the floorpan of Jaguar's 420G flagship model with the Jaguar wheelbase extended 21 in.
-The front styling was like the current Daimler Sovereign with the traditional Daimler fluted grille and the headlights of the Jaguar 420G.
+The front styling was like the contemporary Daimler Sovereign with the traditional Daimler fluted grille and the headlights of the Jaguar 420G.
 The new limousine also shared the 420G's twin 10 gal fuel tanks set in each of the rear wings, each with its own electric SU pump selected by a dashboard-mounted switch.

 The driver sat on a fixed full-width bench seat in a relatively upright position with no more allowance for the driver's size or shape than 2.75 in of telescopic adjustment to the column of the low-set steering wheel.
 The passengers were seated behind a bulkhead with a sliding window that separated them from the driver's compartment.
 Three of the six passengers sat facing forward on a bench seat over 6 ft in width, while the other three sat on occasional folding seats.

 In comparison to a Rolls-Royce Phantom VI, the DS420's wheelbase was 4 in shorter, its body 12 in shorter, it was approximately 350 kg lighter, and its engine had only about two-thirds the displacement of the Rolls-Royce V8.
-As such, the Daimler was less expensive than a Rolls-Royce, less than half the price of a standard long-wheelbase (Silver Wraith) Rolls-Royce Silver Shadow.
+As such, the Daimler was less expensive than a Rolls-Royce, less than half the price of the long-wheelbase Silver Wraith II.